-When a team design something it is to serve the user.
+When a team designs something it is to serve the user.
 As a young designer, I thought the user was only the customer buying the product.
 But in this case, it’s also the people within the organization.

 Indeed, you might also work on internal products, that are used by different product teams within the company, in order to serve the customer.

 The more people are on the same page, the fastest the process is.

 Taking inventory of the CSS you’re using and the visual qualities of the elements can help you gauge how much of an undertaking this process might be.

 Your visual design language is made up of four main categories, and you should consider the role each of these design elements plays in every component on the screen.

 Common colors in a design system include 1–3 primaries that represent your brand guidelines.

-- Typography Most design systems include just 2 fonts: 1 font for both headings and body copy, and a monospace font for code.
+Most design systems include just 2 fonts: 1 font for both headings and body copy, and a monospace font for code.
 Keep design patterns simple to avoid overloading and confusing your user.

 A 4-based scale is growing in popularity as the recommended scale due to its use in iOS and Android standards, ICO size formats, and even the standard browser font size.

-- Imagery The key to success with imagery in your visual design language is having a plan or style guide and sticking to it.
+The key to success with imagery in your visual design language is having a plan or style guide and sticking to it.

 Collect all of the parts and pieces of your UI currently in production.
 That means every button, form, modal, and image.
 Merge and remove what you don’t need.